 How does the contract — I mean, the enrollment agreement — benefit the students and the school?

 “We like the term ‘enrollment agreement,’ and there are many reasons.
 It contains a liability waiver, which can protect our instructors and business from liability if any student is injured or there are accusations of wrongdoing against the facility or staff.“

 An enrollment agreement can [serve as] a written understanding of the expectations/responsibilities of the student/parents and the instructors/facility.
 This can be very important!
 Having some specific guidelines on expectations of all parties can also be good to have so it can be relied upon if necessary for correcting a student or explaining that certain rules are in place and were agreed upon.

 “For example, testing occurs when all techniques required at a belt level are mastered in the opinion of the black-belt staff.
 Additionally, some states simply require facilities such as a health fitness club, which martial arts schools are considered a form of, to have specific consumer-protection rights in writing and proof of disclosure to their customers on file, so it’s wise to just put them into the written enrollment agreement, which adds protections for the facility and instruction staff, as well.”

-If you’re ready to take the plunge and need assistance acquiring a business plan, contact the Martial Arts Industry Association at maiahub.com.
-The organization also can help with curriculum development and teacher training.
-While you’re at it, make plans to attend the Martial Arts SuperShow, the industry’s premier event for school owners.
-The next one is scheduled for July 18-20, 2022, in Las Vegas.
-Details are available at masupershow.com.
+For expert assistance with martial arts business management, contact the Martial Arts Industry Association at maiahub.com.
+Or attend the Martial Arts SuperShow, which is scheduled for July 18-20, 2022, in Las Vegas.
+Information is available at masupershow.com.